Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 241 of Meeus index or 1194 from Brown series.

-The length of the lunation is 29 days, 7 hours and 56 minutes.
-It is 31 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 7 hours and 56 minutes and it is 31 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 4 hours and 48 minutes shorter than the mean synodic month length.
 It is 1 hour and 21 minutes longer compared to 21st century's shortest synodic month length.

-10 days after point of perigee on 5 July 2019 at 04:54 in ♌ Leo.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 5 days, until the Moon reaches the point of next apogee on 21 July 2019 at 00:01 in ♓ Pisces.
+10 days since point of perigee on 5 July 2019 at 04:54 in ♌ Leo the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 5 days until the Moon reaches the point of next apogee on 21 July 2019 at 00:01 in ♓ Pisces.

 The Moon is 393 731 km (244 653 mi) away from Earth and getting further over the next 5 days until the point apogee when Earth-Moon distance is going to be 405 480 km (251 954 mi).

-12 days after ascending node on 3 July 2019 at 06:53 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 16 July 2019 at 09:05 in ♑ Capricorn.
+12 days after ascending node on 3 July 2019 at 06:53 in ♋ Cancer the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 16 July 2019 at 09:05 in ♑ Capricorn.

 At 22:49 the Moon is meeting its standstill point to reach South declination of ∠-22.375°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠22.384° at the point of next standstill in ♋ Cancer on 30 July 2019 at 08:10.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠22.384° at the point of next northern standstill in ♋ Cancer on 30 July 2019 at 08:10.

 In 1 day on 16 July 2019 at 21:38 in ♑ Capricorn the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.